 - Kasol village, Himachal Pradesh:

 Kasol village is a small village hidden in Himachal Pradesh, they rightly say that beautiful villages are always accessible when you make a search for it right, this village is one such accessible village and a gift of god.
+You can enjoy freedom and tranquility of camping in Kasol and interact with fellow travelers and your experiences.

 - Mirik village, West Bengal: